 The rifeness of ineptitude that purveys modern society is as obvious as the fools who purvey it.
 For hundreds of years we have been led, and have willingly followed groups of idiots, whether it be into battle or to vote ourselves out of the EU.
 The status quo of folly that has characterised human history to this point has been nothing new for us, accustomed as we are to an essentially pointless life of working subservience, mellow suburbia and comfortable subsistence.

 Unfortunately what is coming next will plunge every bad decision into the shade.
-In twenty years time we will reflect on the sageness of multiple ranks of strolling infantry being mown down by automatic weapons at the Somme.
+In twenty years’ time we will reflect on the sageness of multiple ranks of strolling infantry being mown down by automatic weapons at the Somme.
 The 1884 Berlin Conference will seem watertight in its moral integrity and Neville Chamberlain’s policy of appeasement will reflect on Hitler being a ‘decent bloke at the time’.
 For in lieu of the muppets who currently dictate life we will be led by guys like Jesus Galvez S2, a boy whose sole love in life is to fall off his chair, much to everyone’s amusement.
 Possibly government would be better spearheaded by president Joan of class S3, a 10 year-old who makes orgasm noises for hours, again to great critical acclaim.
-Policy on future education could be easily dictated by David, 14, whose only real motivation for being is to fuck women without condoms, a fact that will no doubt soon be achieved if it hasn’t already been already.
+Policy on future education could be easily dictated by David, 14, whose only real motivation for being is, according to him, to fuck women without condoms, a fact that will no doubt soon be achieved if it hasn’t already been already.
 No, forget lions led by donkeys, we are soon to be donkeys led by algorithms of popular culture, adhering to the tweeted commands from the aforementioned luminaries while subscribing to instagram accounts of endless selfies.

 One can blame social media, phones, parents, ISIS or food additives, but the ball is already in motion, rendering all scapegoats meaningless.
 The time it takes writing this article only delays the inevitable, the chilling realisation that I, once again, have to go to “the academy” and stare helplessly into the leaking septic tank of human kind, painfully aware that nothing I do will make the tiniest bit of difference.